Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Architecture.} A decision tree regressor is grown with tunable \texttt{max\_depth} and \texttt{min\_samples\_leaf}.
+A decision tree regressor is grown with tunable maximum depth and minimum leaf size.
 At prediction time, each sample is routed to its leaf by the tree structure, and the leaf-local Chebyshev polynomial generates the prediction.
 Leaves with insufficient samples fall back to the tree's own constant prediction to avoid overfitting degenerate local fits.
 Each leaf model is fitted independently using ridge regression on the Chebyshev-expanded features of the leaf's training subset.